Frank Watson Dyson: Family

-In 1894 he married Caroline Bisset Best (d.1937), the daughter of Palemon Best, with whom he had two sons and six daughters.
+In 1894 he married Caroline Bisset Best (d.1937), the daughter of Palemon Best, with whom he had two sons and six daughters: Stella, Evelyn, Sylvia, Margaret, Palemon, Watson, Elsie and Ruth.

+Death

+Frank Watson Dyson died at sea on board the ‘Ascanius’ returning from Australia on 25 May 1939.
+He was buried at sea the same day.

 Frank Dyson and Freeman Dyson

 Although Frank Dyson and theoretical physicist Freeman Dyson were not known to be related, their fathers Rev Watson Dyson and George Dyson both hailed from West Yorkshire where the surname originates and is most densely clustered.
 Freeman Dyson credited Sir Frank with sparking his interest in astronomy: because they shared the same last name, Sir Frank's achievements were discussed by Freeman Dyson's family when he was a young boy.

 Inspired, Dyson's first attempt at writing was a 1931 piece of juvenilia entitled "Sir Phillip Robert's Erolunar Collision" – Sir Philip being a thinly disguised version of Sir Frank.

 In popular media

-Actor Alec McCowen was cast as Sir Frank Dyson in the TV series, Longitude in 2000.
+Actor Alec McCowen was cast as Sir Frank Dyson in the TV series Longitude, broadcast in 2000.